toga4/deploy-cloud-functions/README.md

     All existing secrets will be removed, even if this parameter is not passed.

+- `secret_environment_variables_file`: (Optional) Path to a local YAML file with definitions for all secrets.
+An example secret_environment_variables_file can be found [here](tests/secret-env-var-files/test.good.yaml).
+All existing secrets will be removed, even if this parameter is not passed.
+If `secret_environment_variables` is also given, values in `secret_environment_variables` take precendence over these values.

 - `secret_volumes`: (Optional) List of key-value pairs to mount as volumes at runtime of the format "PATH=SECRET_VERSION_REF" where PATH is the mount path inside the container (e.g. "/etc/secrets/my-secret") and SECRET_VERSION_REF is